NVIDIA/optix-toolkit/README.md

 This project contains build logic from the
-[OptiX Wrapper Library (OWL)](https://github.com/owl-project/owl), hich is redistributed under the terms of the
+[OptiX Wrapper Library (OWL)](https://github.com/owl-project/owl), which is redistributed under the terms of the
 [Apache License Version 2.0](https://github.com/owl-project/owl/blob/master/LICENSE).